sush562/sush562/Curriculum Vitae/list_of_projects.md

 	I was the offshore mobile tech lead for this project.
 This is a global app of the client to assist their customers in interacting effectively with their cars (Brands: Citreon, Peugeot, Opel, DS).
 The app has numerous features such as indicating fuel/electric levels, trip planner and history, maintenance details and schedule, location of vehicle etc.

-	I was part of a major refactoring project, as we needed to re-implement all existing legacy features using the latest architecture, design patterns, improved test cases, performance enhancements, CI/CD support etc. With my work and guidance to reporting devs, the app performance increased by 20%, decreased the overall bug count, and helped in faster deliveries of features in ongoing sprints.
+	I was part of a major refactoring project, as we needed to re-implement all existing legacy features using the latest architecture, design patterns, improved test cases, performance enhancements, CI/CD support etc.

 	This was an exhaustive project for me that helped me learn a great deal about processes, architecture, and development flows.